 Eggplant

-The eggplant is a fruit due to the seeds within, however it’s often cooked like a vegetable.
+The eggplant is a fruit due to the seeds within it.
+However, it’s often cooked like a vegetable.
 It’s commonly grown and eaten worldwide.

 Cabbage